 About Maximus VI Extreme

 Maintaining a long tradition of world record-setting excellence, Maximus VI Extreme brings to bear the latest in ASUS ROG motherboard design and engineering know-how.
 In addition to high-end components that can easily handle even the most demanding competitive overclocking and overvolting scenarios, Maximus VI Extreme delivers the innovative OC Panel internal/external overclocking and monitoring console, Extreme Engine Digi+ III digital power architecture, and mPCIe II Combo with built-in 802.11ac Wi-Fi, Bluetooth 4.0, and support for NGFF ultra-thin SSDs, which are fast becoming the choice of hardcore overclockers.
+Along with offering carefully tuned UEFIs and esoteric hardware design and layout this 3 and 4 way capable motherboard once earns its name in the Extreme.

 AVAILABILITY & PRICING